 A multi-active serum is a must-have for oily skin during monsoon season.
 This is recommended because the various actives work together to reduce oiliness and keep skin clean and healthy.
 Ingredients such as Salicylic Acid, Niacinamide, Azelaic Acid, Retinol Liposomes, and Glycolic Acid, need to be looked for while considering a serum.

-SkinQ’s Oil and Acne Control Elixir has maximum strength to control oil production.
+SkinQ’s Acne & Oil Control Serum has maximum strength to control oil production.
 Excessive oil can set the skin up for clogged pores, blackheads, whiteheads, acne, and other skin concerns.
 Salicylic Acid controls pores, while on the other hand.
 Niacinamide in the serum decreases further breakouts while also improving the complexion of the skin.
-Azelaic Acid present in the Elixir suppresses any bacteria that might cause acne and reduces acne scars and redness.
+Azelaic Acid present in the serum suppresses any bacteria that might cause acne and reduces acne scars and redness.
 Retinol Liposomes exfoliate the skin and reduce scars.

 Moisturize your Skin Through and Through

 Moisturizing is necessary for all, regardless of one’s skin type.
 Oily skin doesn’t require a face moisturizer is a myth.
 For better sebum regulation, keeping the skin hydrated goes a long way.

 When choosing a face moisturizer, a gel-based, non-comedogenic moisturizer is a fine choice for oily skin.
 Gel Based makes sure the skin isn’t dealing with non-solicited greasiness.
 A non-comedogenic moisturizer ensures the pores aren’t clogged and avoids the breeding of bacteria.